MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/otp/troubleshoot/Troubleshooting-Authentication-Issues.md

 Make sure that the certificate of the root of the CA hierarchy that issues OTP certificates is installed in the enterprise NTAuth Certificate store of the domain to which the user is attempting to authenticate.

 ## Windows could not verify user credentials
-**Scenario**â€”User fails to authenticate using OTP with the error: â€œAuthentication failed due to an internal errorâ€
+**Scenario**—User fails to authenticate using OTP with the error: “Authentication failed due to an internal error”

-**Error received** (Client computer)â€”Something went wrong while Windows was verifying your credentials.
+**Error received** (Client computer)—Something went wrong while Windows was verifying your credentials.
 Try again, or ask your administrator for help.

 **Cause**